MomsFriendlyDevCo/Momsronomicon/interviews.md

 	Desirable skills:
 	* Ability to both write new code and maintain existing code-bases using a source control system - specifically Git
-	* Some experience of a back-end MVC framework - e.g. ExpressJS, Sails, CodeIgniter CakePHP, Laravel or equivelent
+	* Some experience of a back-end MVC framework - e.g. ExpressJS, Sails, CodeIgniter CakePHP, Laravel or equivalent
 	* Some database knowledge - Mongo, MySQL, Redis or similar
 	* Experience of a frontend design framework (ideally Bootstrap)
 	* Experience of a frontend framework stack (ideally Angular)